index - sex problems -

 is ready?

-to get an erection; "erection problems" on the other hand is a less challenging problem, in that
+to get an erection; erectile dysfunction is a less challenging problem, in that

-a man has erections but they may be unreliable and they may come and go
+a man may have erections but they may be unreliable, and they may come and go

 during sex, or from one session of sex to the next.